strongswan/strongswan/src/libcharon/plugins/vici/README.md

 For more details about the ruby gem refer to the comments in the gem source code or the generated documentation.

-# vici Python egg #
+# vici Python wheel #

-The _vici Python egg_ is a pure Python implementation of the VICI protocol to implement client applications.
-It is provided in the _python_ subdirectory, and gets built and installed if strongSwan has been _./configure_'d with _--enable-vici_ and _--enable-python-eggs_.
+The _vici Python wheel_ is a pure Python implementation of the VICI protocol to implement client applications.
+It is provided in the _python_ subdirectory, and gets built if strongSwan has been _./configure_'d with _--enable-vici_ and _--enable-python-wheels_.
+It is not installed automatically.

 The _vici_ module provides a _Session()_ constructor for a high level interface, the underlying classes are usually not required to build Python applications